RedPointGlobal/redpoint-rpi/README.md

 - Provide the connection details for:
    - Operational database server
    - Data warehouse server (If using Redshift or BigQuery)
-   - Realtime Cache and queue providers (If using RPI Realtime)
+   - Cache and Queue providers (If using RPI Realtime)
-- Deploy the application using the provided Helm chart.
+- Deploy the application using Helm.

 To begin, follow the detailed instructions in the sections below.